 If you want to submit via email rather than using the website, we can help you do so!
 You can email firstname.lastname@example.org your submission.

-Submissions can be video, stories, memes, or images.
+- Submissions can be short videos, stories, memes, or images.
 We welcome short posts as well as longer responses.

-- Submitters are required to register on the #MyositisLIFE website.
+- Contributing authors are required to register on the #MyositisLIFE website.
 We prefer you post under your full name, but contact us if you’d like to be published under a “guest author” so the post is anonymized.